 This green belt bicycle path runs for approximately 9km return through the lush Minnippi Parklands.
 The track is ideal for younger or less experienced riders and consists of a wide, concrete path that winds through forest areas, meanders across meadows and drives over wooden bridges.
-At the halfway point, there’s a park where kids can stop to play, or use as a starting point to halve the trail’s distance for a shorter spree.
+At the halfway point, there’s a park where kids can stop to play, or use it as a starting point to halve the trail’s distance for a shorter spree.

-The parklands are also a refuge for water birds and turtles, with watching platforms over lotus covered chains of lagoons in the creek that runs through the reserve.
+The parklands are also a refuge for water birds and turtles, with watching platforms over lotus-covered chains of lagoons in the creek that runs through the reserve.